ypenn21/serverless-production-readiness-java-gcp/docs/TDD-with-Gemini-for-Java-and-SpringBoot-in-GCP.md

 ## Use TDD with Duet to add business logic

 The Quotes app is missing an endpoint to retrieve book information by book name.
 This endpoint should respond on the “/quotes/book/{book}” path.

-Let’s use a test-driven approach to add this functionality, starting from writing an application test.
+We'll use a test-driven approach to add this functionality, starting from writing an application test.

 Start by asking Duet to recommend which types of tests you need to write:
 > Which types of tests should I be writing for the QuoteController